 Developments in the disruptive technologies of Photovoltaic (PV) distributed generation, consumer based battery storage and electric vehicles are not yet significantly impacting network operations.
 At higher levels of penetration however, possibly occurring at the end of the ten year planning horizon, the potential for network voltage management issues exists.
-NTL is at the forefront of PV hosting at present and it is actively involved in research and modelling of future uptake scenario's and network conditions.
-It is identifying and taking steps to ensure that the network hosting capacity for disruptive technologies is maximised in a manner that is fair and equitable for all present and future users of the network.
+NTL is at the forefront of PV hosting at present in NZ and it has been actively involved in research and modelling of future uptake scenario's and network conditions.
+It has identified and taken steps to ensure that the network hosting capacity for disruptive technologies is maximised in a manner that is fair and equitable for all present and future users of the network.